GeorgiaCD/GeorgiaCD/README.md

 I bridge the gap between mathematics and software development to create elegant, functional solutions.
 My curiosity for data's hidden stories drives my interest in data analysis.

-I am currently enrolled in a 13-week Software Engineering Bootcamp!
+Ive recently graduated from a 13-week Software Engineering Bootcamp!
 This comprehensive program is designed to elevate participants from technological curiosity to proficient Full-Stack Software Engineers.

 Alongside this, I am conducting a research study which seeks to investigate the potential relationship between individuals' established habits and their perceived mood levels.
 I hope to leverage my finding and translate it into the development of a purposeful application.